Skip to main content

 Jon johnson

-Jon Johnson , MA, PhD
+Jon Johnson , PhD

 Prior to joining Woodsworth College in 2018, Jon Johnson taught at York University and in the Transitional Year Program at the University of Toronto.
 His research is focused on urban land-based Indigenous Knowledge in Toronto and their representation through oral and digital forms of storytelling.
 He practices forms of teaching and pedagogy, such as field trips, tours, and community-based social justice projects, that go beyond the classroom.
 He is particularly interested in projects that create mutually respectful and beneficial collaborations between Indigenous communities and the university.